Niraj-Khatri/Niraj-Khatri/README.md

 - 👋 Hi, my name is Niraj Khatri
-- 🌱 I’m currently learning for job opportunities at a Data Engineer
+- 🌱 I’m currently learning for job opportunities as a Data Engineer
 - 📫 You can reach me at LinkedIn.com/in/nirajkhatri

 <!---